 Whilst completing her degree, Bridgid received a number of sought-after awards including the Arnold Bloch Leibler Prize for Indigenous Peoples and the Law, the Allens Arthur Robinson Prize for Corporations Law, the Supreme Court Exhibition Prize for best Honours thesis and the Holding Redlich Prize for International Human Rights Law.

-Bridgid has a diverse practice in native title and public interest law which includes advisory and transactional work with a focus on the following areas:
+Bridgid has a diverse practice in native title, charities and public interest law which includes advisory and transactional work.
+Bridgid’s areas of expertise include:

 - the commercial and taxation aspects of native title and land rights agreements and their associated structures;

-- corporate governance, structural and taxation advice for charities and not-for-profits including those focusing on environmental justice, Indigenous rights, health and human rights;
+- corporate governance, structuring and taxation advice for charities and not-for-profits including those focusing on environmental justice, Indigenous rights, health and human rights;

 - general commercial and contract advice including risk management; and